klown/personal-data-server/README.md

 * Drop the database in the Postgres docker container

 The documentation for helper scripts can be found in the [`/doc`](./docs/HelperScripts.md) folder.

+## FAQ

+### How to deal with the permission failure when trying to execute docker?

+Use elevated permissions such as `sudo npm start`.